 The Northwest Hills COG also actively participates in Region 5 of the CT Division of Emergency Management and Homeland Security.
 Region 5 consists of 43 towns in Western Connecticut and is responsible for coordinating emergency management planning in the area and overseeing the expenditure of Homeland Security Grant funds.
 NHCOG staff serves as the local “Oversight Agent” for Region 5, and helps to coordinate and manage the expenditure of the awarded federal grant funds.

-A four part series of educational DVDs entitled “Communicating During Emergencies” has recently been prepared with assistance from the Northwest Hills COG to enhance awareness and use of portable radios by emergency first responders.
+NHCOG often coordinates educational opportunities for regional elected officials and emergency managers.
+Past workshops have included Active Shooter emergencies and All Hazards Preparedness.
+A four part series of educational DVDs entitled “Communicating During Emergencies” was prepared with assistance from the Northwest Hills COG to enhance awareness and use of portable radios by emergency first responders.
 Copies of the DVDs are available from the COG office.

 More information on the region’s emergency management activities is available from COG staff, the DEMHS Region 5 Coordinator (Tom Vannini at 203-591-3500), or the DEMHS website (www.ct.gov/demhs/site)